Josh Lee concentrates his practice on patent infringement litigation.

 Mr. Lee is a registered patent attorney before the U.S. Patent and Trademark Office.
 He has prepared and prosecuted patent applications in a wide range of technologies, including mechanical, aerospace, and medical device technologies.

 During law school, Mr. Lee was named National Champion in the 2010 AIPLA Giles Sutherland Rich Memorial Moot Court Competition, which focuses on issues in patent law.

 Prior to his legal career, Mr. Lee worked as a process engineer in the textile industry.

-Mr. Lee was recognized as a Georgia "Rising Star" in the area of Intellectual Property Litigation in 2014, 2015, 2016 and 2017 by Super Lawyers magazine.
+Mr. Lee was recognized as a Georgia "Rising Star" in the area of Intellectual Property Litigation in 2018 and the four years prior by Super Lawyers magazine.

 Lead counsel for adidas in patent infringement suit regarding athletic performance measurement technology.
 After engaging in early fact discovery, we obtained a favorable resolution of this matter for our client prior to claim construction briefing.
 Leaper Footwear, LLC v. adidas America, Inc., No. 2:11-cv-00470 (D. Utah filed May 25, 2011).

 University of Tennessee College of Law, J.D.
 (2010) with honors

 Clemson University, B.S., Industrial Engineering (2006) magna cum laude